maros/Zway-Astronomy/README.md

 # Virtual Devices

-This module creates a virtual device that displays the angle of the sun above the horizon in degrees.
-Additionally the following metrics are set
+This module creates a virtual device that displays the angle of the sun above/below the horizon in degrees.
+Additionally the following metrics are set and can be accessed from other automation modules.

 *    metrics:azimuth: Sun position degrees
-*    metrics:altitude: Altitude above horizont
+*    metrics:altitude: Altitude above horizon
 *    metrics:sunrise: Top edge of the sun appears on the horizon
 *    metrics:sunriseEnd: Bottom edge of the sun touches the horizon
 *    metrics:goldenHourEnd: Morning golden hour ends